 - Jennifer’s family: her engineer husband Jason; her college-aged daughter Hannah; and her teen-aged son Logan (who often helps her hack into things or recover computer files)

-There have been 15 movies made in the series, which makes it the largest Hallmark mystery franchise to-date.
+There have been 16 movies made in the series, which makes it the largest Hallmark mystery franchise to-date.
 The series was cancelled in 2018 following a scandal involving the star, so it’s possible that another series will take that title soon.
+[In fact, as of 2021, the longest-running Hallmark series is now Aurora Teagarden Mysteries.]

 I’ve listed all of the movies in the series below.
 If you have the Hallmark Movies & Mysteries channel, you may be able to watch them there, but (in case you don’t) I’ve also provided links to where you can stream them or buy them on DVD.

-- Garage Sale Mystery (pilot movie) [stream on Prime]
+- Garage Sale Mystery (pilot movie) [stream here]

 - The Deadly Room